kmaluccio/group_7_project/README.md

 ![formula](https://raw.githubusercontent.com/group_7_project/main/images/CityMap.png)

 Interactive elements:
-Hover over each city bubble to see air quality level, and the percentage of people with diabetes in that city
+Hover over each city bubble to see air quality level, and the percentage of people with diabetes in that city.

 ![formula](https://raw.githubusercontent.com/group_7_project/main/images/PM25VDiabetic.png)